synfonaut/Open-Directory/PROTOCOL.md

 ### Undo

-Undo has an additional <reference_id> parameter, which always refers to the original object being changed.
+Undo has an additional <reference_id> parameter, which always refers to the original object changed.

-The reason for this duplication because is otherwise undo becomes a very long recursive chain and introduces querying issues for clients.
+The reason for duplication is because otherwise undo becomes a very long recursive chain and introduces querying issues for clients.

-Description is optional and is a message about why you are undoing a change.
+The description field is optional and is a message about why you are undoing a change.

     1dirxA5oET8EmcdW4saKXzPqejmMXQwg2
     undo